|

 effects with our limited number of key changes.
 We might have to do some smaller local

-is that they might in fact give rise to new and unanticipated negative
+our key changes is that they might in fact give rise to new and unanticipated

-agreement on the solution, we must obtain agreement on overcoming any
+obtaining agreement on the solution, we must obtain agreement on overcoming

 the solution, it is likely that as we build our future reality tree some